01. GIRLS CAMP

 CLOSING BANQUET & BONFIRE

-Each camp session ends with Skyland’s Closing Banquet and Bonfire, which helps campers and staff celebrate successes, reflect on the summer, and share laughter and tears as the session comes to an end.
+The camp session ends with Skyland’s Closing Banquet and Bonfire, allowing campers and staff to celebrate successes, reflect on the summer, and share laughter and tears as the session comes to an end.
 The banquet is a time to honor all the achievements, big and small, that happened during the session.
-Campers also reflect on perhaps the most beautiful thing that comes from a summer at Skyland: their newfound confidence and their many friendships.
+Campers also reflect on perhaps the most beautiful things that come from a summer at Skyland: their newfound confidence and their many friendships.